SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 ### Stopping, Starting, Restarting

-The `rancher start`, `rancher stop` and `rancher restart` commands use a similar syntax.
-Stacks are stopped by specifying the stack name.
+The `rancher start`, `rancher stop` and `rancher restart` commands share a common syntax.
+Stacks are started/restarted/stopped by specifying the stack name.
 Individual containers and services are stopped by specifying the name of the service or container.

 !!!Warning
     After upgrading a service or stack, the `rancher stop` `start` and `restart` commands cannot be used until the you have verified the upgrade and removed the old containers using the `rancher up --confirm-upgrade` command.
 If you do not remove the old containers, the command will fail with this error: